dirkmunro89/99problems/README.md

 Adapted and developed from work done with [artofscience](https://github.com/artofscience); in particular, linear programming and adaptive move-limits on self-weight topology optimisation.

+The GCMMA is taken from [arjendeetman](https://github.com/arjendeetman/GCMMA-MMA-Python), November 2022.

 From [SOAPs](https://github.com/dirkmunro89/SOAPs):

 ## Description